Tear gas, arrests as Kenyans protest police brutality

-NAIROBI, Kenya (AP) - Kenyan police on Tuesday fired tear gas and detained protesters demanding an end to police brutality.
+NAIROBI, Kenya (AP) - Kenyan police on Tuesday fired tear gas and detained scores of protesters demanding an end to police brutality.

 About 100 people took part in demonstrations across the capital, Nairobi.
 Many Kenyans have been angered by a fresh wave of alleged police abuses while enforcing coronavirus restrictions.